Personal Development

 Students’ cultural development is promoted in a number of ways:

 • The arts are championed at TAL and students can take part in over 15 hours of free tuition including: orchestra, dance and drama.
-TAL has partnered with industry greats to create a world class offer: Opera North, Northern Ballet.
+TAL has partnered with industry greats to create a world class offer: Opera North, Northern Ballet

 • Our weekly Inspire assemblies focus on inspirational role models from various cultural backgrounds that have embodied our core values

-• Students explore other cultures as part of the curriculum
+• Students explore other cultures as part of the curriculum across the humanities, English, Spanish and technology

 • Students create and exhibit their Shine projects, for example, Roots and Wings that allows students to delve deeper into their heritage and highlight their culture